 Everyone wants a quick and easy template, right?

-They don’t really offer a blog post template though.
+They don’t offer a blog post template, though.

 That’s probably because blog posts, in large part, vary in format and style based on the publication.
 However, most of them are fairly within the boundaries of a normal post:

 So we made an easy-to-use template that you can just make a copy of and start writing.

 Feel free to check it out if you want a good Google Docs blog template.
 It doesn’t just have formatting, but also planning prompts to help you craft the article better.

 Now, let’s dive into the ways you can crank up your Google Docs blogging output.
 We’ll cover common Google Docs shortcuts and tricks, Google Docs add-ons, and then other tools that interact with Google Docs to create a better blogging experience.